DataShades/ckanext-files/README.md

 * dictionary with extra parameters that are consumed by the storage adapter

 You can use any string as the first parameter.
-The last parameter is not used by `files:fs` adapter, so we'll use an empty dictionary.
+The last parameter is not used by `files:fs` adapter, so we'll pass an empty dictionary.
 And the only problematic parameter is the "special stream-like object".
 To make things simpler, ckanext-files has `ckanext.files.shared.make_upload` function, that accepts a number of different types(`str`, `bytes`,